nerseswolf/Control-logic-of-the-power-supply-for-audio-signals-in-C-with-ATmega8/README.md

 This value is then the maximum volume level for the sound.
 The alarm tone itself will play like a piano key in terms of volume amplitude, with the read-in analog input value as the maximum volume point, as shown in the following figure.
 The value is then output digitally, in 8 bits, to a digital-to-analog converter, whereupon the analog signal is passed to the VCA to control how much amplification it should provide.

-Volume curve of the alarm tone amplified by the VCA:
+Volume curve of alarm tone amplified by VCA:
 ![Volume curve of the alarm tone amplified by the VCA](src/ton.jpg)

 The digital on/off signal determines both the time for which the sound is to be generated and that the sound is output at all.